 - Viral infections at birth are also responsible for Autism

 - Preterm babies carry a higher risk of Autism.
 (Only in extreme cases)

 - Parents age is also one of the reasons, children of older parents are at a higher risk of Autism

 - Environmental pollution, consuming food or water containing heavy metals like lead and mercury

 Does Speech Therapy Work For Autism?

 Speech therapy for Autism is the preferred therapy.
 As mentioned above, 33%of the children who have Autism are non-verbal, and almost all children with Autism have communication issues.
 Even if the child is verbal, speech therapy for Autism is necessary as they are unable to use words in proper communication.
 Non-verbal children can learn sign language or alternate means of communication.

 Is Speech Therapy For Autism At Home Possible?

-If your child is reluctant to attend a particular special school or visit the speech therapist clinic, it is advisable to call the speech therapist home.
+If your child is reluctant to attend a particular special school or visit the speech therapy clinic, it is advisable to call the speech therapist home.
 This approach is preferable to a delay or neglect in the starting of therapy.
 At times a particular special school or the therapist is far, and travelling might be an issue.
 In this case, parents can opt for speech therapy at home or teletherapy.
 The speech therapist can conduct the sessions remotely with the help of internet.
 All children who have Autism are not the same; the therapy or exercises are specifically selected after examining the child’s abilities.
 It is advisable to consult the therapist, whether teletherapy or remote speech therapy is advisable.